 One family paved the way for oral deaf education in the Mid-South

 The Memphis Oral School for the Deaf was founded in 1959 by the late Mr. and Mrs. John Tayloe.
-Having a deaf child of their own, they made an impossible choice to give their son the best chance at developing his own voice in an oral deaf education program...more than 5 hours away.
-Seeing the need for a local program, the Tayloe's hired a teacher trained in oral deaf eduction and began what would eventually be named, the Memphis Oral School for the Deaf.
+Having a deaf child of their own, they made an impossible choice to give their son the best chance at developing his own voice in an oral deaf education program.
+But the school was more than 5 hours away.
+Seeing the need for a local program, the Tayloes hired a teacher trained in oral deaf education and began what would eventually be named the Memphis Oral School for the Deaf.
 With the help of the Exchange Club of East Memphis, deaf children in the Mid-South began receiving services to develop listening and spoken language skills.

-In March 2007 MOSD found a permanent home in its specifically designed facility on the campus of Kingsway Christian Church in Germantown, Tennessee, a suburb of Memphis.
-MOSD remains a non-profit, autonomous program, which operates with its board of directors and offers a myriad of services to the hearing-impaired.
+In March 2007 MOSD found a permanent home in its specially designed facility on the campus of Kingsway Christian Church in Germantown, TN, a suburb of Memphis.
+MOSD remains a non-profit, autonomous program and offers a myriad of services to the hearing impaired.

 Once listening skills are developed a child can begin to develop speech and language skills that will allow them to communicate in the mainstream.
 Some people believe that deaf children can do everything BUT hear, but with proper amplification (hearing aids or cochlear implants) the Memphis Oral School for the Deaf and those committed to the auditory/oral approach believe that deaf children can do everything AND hear!